BaptisteD51/nouveau-theme-caweb/README.md

 In the Caweb theme case, there is a page template for the post type *page*.
 You can select it when you edit a page with Gutenberb.
 Go to the *Settings->Page->Template*.
 You can switch between the default template (defined by *page.php*) and *Page with no title* (defined in out case by *template-no-title.php*).
 With this template, the h1 tag isn't inputed in the front office by default.
 You must add it with gutenberg with the header block.
 This is very useful if you want to place the h1 elsewhere in the page, for example in a banner.

-Creating a page template isn't very difficult :
+Creating a page template isn't very difficult:
 1. Create a .php file in your theme files.
 You can name it how you want.
-2. At the top of the file, open <?php tags and put the following comments :
+2. At the top of the file, open <?php tags and put the following comments:
     '''
     <?php
     /**